 If your internet traffic is exposed, hackers can use it to perform malicious attacks that end up costing you dearly.
-Cookie theft, fake Wi-Fi hotspots, and Man-in-the-Middle attacks can all happen if your traffic is unencrypted.
-Using a VPN ensures you avoid these attacks and allows you to use public Wi-Fi with peace of mind.
+Cookie theft, fake Wi-Fi hotspots, and Man-In-The-Middle (MITM) attacks can all happen if your traffic is unencrypted.
+A VPN protects you from such attacks and lets you use any Wi-Fi with peace of mind.

 Increase the security and privacy of your digital life

 Some loss of speed (depends on the provider)